-The below table shows the investment funds in which the Sub-fund was invested at the end of the reporting period.
-The participation percentage included herein represents the interest in the respective Share Class of the investment fund in which the Sub-fund participates.
-The investment in Liquid Euro is held for cash management purposes.
+The below table shows the investment funds in which the Fund was invested at the end of the reporting period.
+The participation percentage included herein represents the interest in the respective share class of the investment fund in which the Fund participates The investment in Liquid Euro is held for cash management purposes.

-At 30 June 2024
+As at 30 June 2024